-Charterers who want to venture this far south can only do so in the austral summer, between November and March.
+Antarctica superyacht charter guests who want to venture this far south can only do so in the austral summer, between November and March.
 At the start of the season, the ice begins to break, allowing a clearer passage for yachts, and temperatures start to climb, although they are not likely to exceed 0°C.

 During these months, vast snow-covered stretches and soaring peaks interspersed with rocky terrain and flourishes of wildflowers can be expected and, in December, 24-hour sunlight is guaranteed.
 This natural phenomenon is perfect for wildlife viewings, which vary as the season progresses.

-Travelling to Antarctica is no easy feat.
+Traveling to Antarctica is no easy feat.
 It takes a couple of days to reach the peninsula by expedition yacht from Chilli’s Cape Horn and involves crossing the notoriously rough Drake Passage.